billbillbilly/viewscape/README.md

     (visible canopy and buildings).
 -   Shannon diversity index: Based on the number of land use/cover classes and the proportion of distribution.
--   Proportion of other object: Building, trees, or paved surface.
+-   Proportion of other objects: Building, trees, or paved surface.